-There are a lot of strange people in Boulder; certainly the most peculiar emerge from the woodwork to celebrate Humpday.
-Here are just a few of the various people you might encounter on a dark and stormy Wednesday:
+There are a lot of strange people in Boulder.
+Arguably, the most peculiar emerge from the woodwork on Wednesday night to celebrate BNO.
+Here are some of the people you might encounter on a dark and stormy Humpday:

 Our gold standard waitress.
 Last we heard, Amy was in Africa studying mountain gorillas.
 O ye happy primates.